UNiXMIT/UNiXextend/docs/trace.md

     When the error is from AcuXDBC connected to AcuXDBC Server follow the steps above but modify the configuration file on the server.

-## Abend Diagnostic Report (ADR)
+## Abend Diagnostic Report
-To generate an Abend Diagnostic Report, you must set the ACU_DUMP configuration variable to 1 (on, true, yes).
+To generate an Abend Diagnostic Report (ADR), you must set the ACU_DUMP configuration variable to 1 (on, true, yes).
 The default value for the configuration variable is 0 (off, false, no).

 In order to add detailed information to the report, programs must be compiled with line number (-Gl) and symbol table (-Gs) option.
 The -Ga compiler option may also be used, but since this includes full source information in the compiled object, it results in a much larger object file on disk.